William T. Stearn: Later life

-On 3 August 1940, he married Eldwyth Ruth Alford (1910–2013), by whom he had a son and two daughters, and who collaborated with him in much of his work.
-Ruth Alford was a secondary school teacher from Tavistock, Devon, the daughter of Roger Rice Alford a Methodist preacher and mayor of Tavistock.
-When their engagement was announced in The Times, Stearn was vastly amused to see that he was described as a "Fellow of the Linen Society", a typographical error for Linnean Society.
-Stearn was brought up an Anglican, but was a conscientious objector and after the Second World War he became a Quaker.
+Stearn was brought up an Anglican, but was a conscientious objector and after the Second World War became a Quaker.
 In his later years, following official retirement in 1976 he continued to live in Kew, Richmond.
 His entry in Who's Who lists his interests as "gardening and talking".
 He died on 9 May 2001 of pneumonia at Kingston Hospital, Kingston upon Thames, at the age of 90.
 His funeral took place on 18 May at Mortlake crematorium.
 He left three children (Roger Thomas Stearn, Margaret Ruth Stearn and Helen Elizabeth Stearn) and an estate of £461,240.
 His wife, whose 100th birthday was celebrated at the Linnean Society in 2010, lived to the age of 103.

-Professor Stearn had a reputation for his encyclopedic knowledge, geniality, wit and generosity with his time and knowledge, being always willing to contribute to the work of others.
+Stearn had a reputation for his encyclopedic knowledge, geniality, wit and generosity with his time and knowledge, being always willing to contribute to the work of others.
 He had a mischievous sense of fun and was famous for his anecdotes while lecturing, while his colleagues recalled that "he had a happy genius for friendship".
 He was described as having a striking figure, "a small man, his pink face topped with a thatch of white hair", and earned the nickname of "Wumpty" after his signature of "Wm.
 T. Stearn".